 The company’s Android Nougat roll out is currently limited but it will gain steam in the first half of the year with roll outs planned for the Samsung Galaxy S7, Galaxy S6, Galaxy Note 5, and a handful of other devices.

-The company is starting with the Samsung Galaxy S7 and Galaxy S7 Edge Android Nougat updates.
-These updates are based on Android 7.0 and they deliver a long list of changes to the flagship smartphones.
+The company is starting with the Galaxy S7, Galaxy S7 Edge, Galaxy S6, Galaxy S6 Edge, and Galaxy Note 5 Android Nougat updates.
+These updates are based on Android 7.0 and they deliver a long list of changes to these devices.

-While most of you will end up installing Android 7.0 Nougat on your Galaxy device, there are some things we think you need to do before installing it on your phone or tablet.
+While most of you will end up installing Android 7.0 Nougat on your Galaxy device, there are some things we think you need to do before installing it on your Galaxy S7, Galaxy S6, Galaxy Note 5, or any other Galaxy phone or tablet.

 Get Familiar with Android 7.0 Nougat